-Several structural closures have been mapped on the 3D seismic within ATP 2021 in the Patchawarra, Toolachee and Namur/Murta formations.
-The largest of these is the Vali prospect (covering an estimated area of 10.8 km2) that the joint venture is planning to drill before the end of 2019.
-The Vali prospect has a four-way dip structural closure in the Permian sediments.
+Several structural closures are mapped on the 3D seismic within ATP 2021 in the Patchawarra, Toolachee and Namur/Murta formations.
+The largest of these is the Vali structure (covering an estimated area of 10.8 km2) which the joint venture drilled at the end of 2019.
+The Vali structure is a four-way dip structural closure in the Permian sediments.